dotnet/AspNetCore.Docs/docs/tutorials/your-first-mac-aspnet.rst

 Your First ASP.NET 5 Application on a Mac
 =========================================
-By `Steve Smith`_ | Originally Published: 30 April 2015
+By `Steve Smith`_ | Originally Published: 29 April 2015

 .. _`Steve Smith`: Author_

-ASP.NET 5 is cross-platform and can be developed and run on OS X as well as Linux and Windows.
+ASP.NET 5 is cross-platform and can be developed and run on Mac OS X as well as Linux and Windows.
 See how you can quickly install, scaffold, run, debug, and deploy ASP.NET applications on a Mac.

 This article covers the following topics:
 	- `Setting Up Your Development Environment`_
 	- `Scaffolding Applications Using Yeoman`_
 	- `Developing ASP.NET Applications on a Mac With Visual Studio Code`_
 	- `Running Locally Using Kestrel`_
-	- `Publish to Azure`_
+	- `Publishing to Azure`_

 Setting Up Your Development Environment
 ---------------------------------------